dbeley/awesome-starred/README.md

 - [dash-to-dock](https://github.com/micheleg/dash-to-dock) - A dock for the Gnome Shell.
 This extension   moves the dash out of the overview transforming it in a dock for an easier   launching of applications and a faster switching between windows and desktops.
 - [AugmentedSteam](https://github.com/tfedor/AugmentedSteam) - Augments your Steam Experience
 - [treestyletab](https://github.com/piroor/treestyletab) - Tree Style Tab, Show tabs like a tree.
-- [ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js) - An ongoing comprehensive user.js template for configuring and hardening Firefox privacy, security and anti-fingerprinting
+- [user.js](https://github.com/arkenfox/user.js) - Firefox privacy, security and anti-fingerprinting: a comprehensive user.js template for configuration and hardening
 - [CodeMirror](https://github.com/codemirror/CodeMirror) - In-browser code editor
 - [privacybadger](https://github.com/EFForg/privacybadger) - Privacy Badger is a browser extension that automatically learns to block invisible trackers.
 - [org-web](https://github.com/DanielDe/org-web) - org-mode on the web, built with React, optimized for mobile, synced with Dropbox and Google Drive